apache/metron/metron-platform/metron-common/README.md

     * nosql_table - The NoSQL Table to use
     * column_family - The Column Family to use
   * Returns: A Map associated with the indicator and enrichment type.
 Empty otherwise.

+### `GEO_GET`
+  * Description: Look up an IPV4 address and returns geographic information about it
+  * Input:
+    * ip - The IPV4 address to lookup
+  * Returns: Map containing GeoIP information if an entry exists and null otherwise

 ### `GET`
   * Description: Returns the i'th element of the list